 Cost reflective price components Target price Pump motor capacity Irrigation supplies tend to operate with little diversity (that is, we reach a point where almost all irrigation pumps are running at the same time).
 As such, it is the actual load of the pump motor that drives our cost in both localised and upstream network capacity.
-The average cost of capacity related assets is \$107/kW Our model shows that we allocate \$15.1m in costs for local and upstream assets for irrigation supplies, maintaining capacity for pump motors with a combined capacity of 140.1 MVA.
-This equates to a price of \$107/kW per year per year (based on the capacity of the pump motor).
+Our model shows that we allocate \$17.0m in costs for local and upstream assets for irrigation supplies, maintaining capacity for pump motors with a combined capacity of 140.2 MVA.
+This equates to a price of \$121/kW per year.
+The average cost of capacity related assets is \$121/kW per year (based on the capacity of the pump motor).
 Fuse size is not a good reflection of costs because pump motors need varying degrees of excess capacity to accommodate their very short duration start-up loads.
 These start-up loads do not drive our costs because the duration is very short and exhibit complete diversity (the number of pumps starting at the same time is never sufficient to create an observable peak in our network load).

+Cost reflective price components Target price Metered maximum demand We observe that the equipment installed at irrigation connections is becoming more diverse with rig drives, booster pumps, air conditioning, SCADA and communications equipment.
+The loading of this equipment is difficult to quantify and add to the pump motor capacity.
+Same as pump motor assessment above.
+An alternative is to consider the metered maximum demand.
+However, this does not show reserved capacity (that is rarely used), so the measure is more useful to augment the assessment of the electrical load of installed equipment, rather than to set the chargeable loading level itself.
+An added challenge is that advanced metering is less accurate over short intervals.
+The transformation multipliers mean that the measured load often jumps in 5kW to 10kW increments over half hour periods.
+Metered peak loads need to be assessed and averaged over several hours to provide an appropriate level of accuracy, but this approach hides the fluctuations (and peaks) that occur within the averaging period.
 Harmonic mitigation We must restrict the levels of harmonics on our network.
 For the small number of irrigation connections that do not have harmonic mitigation equipment installed we apply a price premium set at a level that makes remediation financially viable, which we have assessed as \$36.50/kW per year.
-Taking this approach ensures that the extra charge generally reflects the costs of mitigation (acknowledging that it is much more cost effective for the mitigating equipment to be installed by the customer at the location of the pump).
-Transmission charges - Benefit based charges and residual charges The same circumstances noted for general supplies applies.
-Reflecting benefit based charges and residual charges supports volume based prices of 0.20c/kWh and 1.2c/kWh respectively (in both cases, as a flat price, against all volumes).
+Taking this approach ensures that the extra charge generally reflects the costs of mitigation (acknowledging that it is much more cost effective for the mitigating equipment to be installed by the customer at the location of the pump). \$36.50/kW per year Transmission charges - Benefit based charges and residual charges The same circumstances noted for general supplies applies.
+Reflecting benefit based charges and residual charges supports volume- based prices of 0.20c/kWh and 1.1c/kWh respectively (in both cases, as a flat price, against all volumes).

-Our cost reflective pricing approaches do not meet the target revenue requirement and we apply residual charges for the balance.
+For the irrigation category, our cost reflective pricing approaches do not meet the target revenue requirement and we apply residual charges for the balance.
 The aim with residual charges is that structures should share costs in a fair and equitable way, and not influence customer behaviour.